Douglas MacArthur: Honors and awards

 MacArthur was enormously popular with the American public.
-Streets, public works, and children were named after him.
-A dance step was even named after him.
-A 1961 Time article said that "to Filipinos, MacArthur [was] a hero without flaw" and he was met with cheering crowds of around two million when he visited the Philippines a final time that year.
+Streets, public works, children, and even a dance step were named after him.
+He was named Gallup's Most Admired Person in 1946 and 1947 and Gallup's Most Admired Man in 1951.
+A 1961 Time article said that "to Filipinos, MacArthur [was] a hero without flaw".
 In 1955, his promotion to General of the Armies was proposed in Congress, but the proposal was shelved.

-Since 1987 the General Douglas MacArthur Leadership Awards are presented annually by the United States Army on behalf of the General Douglas MacArthur Foundation to recognize company grade officers (lieutenants and captains) and junior warrant officers (warrant officer one and chief warrant officer two) who have demonstrated the attributes of "duty, honor, country" in their professional lives and in service to their communities.
-Each awardee is presented with a 15-pound bronze bust of the general.
+Since 1987, the General Douglas MacArthur Leadership Awards are presented annually by the United States Army on behalf of the General Douglas MacArthur Foundation to recognize officers who have demonstrated "duty, honor, country" in their professional lives and in service to their communities.

-The General Douglas MacArthur Foundation presents the MacArthur Cadet Awards in recognition of outstanding cadets within the Association of Military Colleges and Schools of the United States.
-The MacArthur Award is presented annually to seniors at these military schools.
-The award is designed to encourage cadets to emulate the leadership qualities shown by General Douglas MacArthur, as a student at West Texas Military Institute and the U.S. Military Academy.
-Approximately 40 schools are authorized to provide the award to its top cadet each year.

-Since 1989 the U.S. Army Cadet Command on behalf of the General Douglas MacArthur Foundation annually presents the MacArthur Award to the 8 best U.S. Army ROTC programs in the country out of 274 senior Army ROTC units.
+Since 1989, the U.S. Army Cadet Command on behalf of the General Douglas MacArthur Foundation annually presents the MacArthur Award to the eight best U.S. Army ROTC programs in the country.
 The award is based on a combination of the performance by the school and its ROTC's commanding officers to support the program, its cadets' performance and standing on the command's National Order of Merit List, and its cadet retention rate.

-The MacArthur Leadership Award at the Royal Military College of Canada in Kingston, Ontario, is awarded to the graduating officer cadet who demonstrates outstanding leadership performance based on the credo of Duty-Honor-Country and potential for future military service.
+The MacArthur Leadership Award at the Royal Military College of Canada is awarded to the graduating officer cadet who demonstrates outstanding leadership performance based on the credo of Duty-Honor-Country and potential for future military service.

-Portrayals

-Several actors have portrayed MacArthur on screen.